Joel Ward (magician)

 Joel Ward (born September 27, 1983) is an American magician.
 A Magic Castle favorite, Joel has been seen on The Tonight Show, Penn & Teller: Fool Us, as well as Comedy Central, Bravo, The CW, Fox, and more.
 He has served as a magic consultant for film/TV projects such as Arrested Development, Netflix's Magic for Humans, Hulu's Shut Eye, Disney's Magic Camp, and for Jane Lynch and Jordan Peele on Funny or Die.
 He served as Emma Stone's magic consultant for a Vogue original, directed by Ruben Fleisher.
 He tours regularly with his comedy & magic show and performs full-time at private parties and corporate events.

-He lives in Los Angeles, CA.

 Early life

 Born in La Jolla, California, and raised in Cardiff by the Sea, Joel Ward began entertaining at the age of 6, after his father bought him a book on sleight of hand.
-He soon started performing for friends and family then eventually at birthday parties as “The Kid – Kids Show Magician.”
+He soon started performing for friends and family then eventually at birthday parties as "The Kid – Kids Show Magician."
 When Ward was 15 he placed 1st at the International Brotherhood of Magicians annual competition, the World's Largest Magic Organization, and from that became the Current World Champion Teen Magician.

 Career

 Ward's career has included hosting live events, as well as acting, and magic performed around the world.
 He has performed all over the United States, Canada, Central and South America, Europe, and Asia.
 In 2012 and 2013 Joel took his full-evening show to Macau, China where he made things appear and disappear and "combined classic tricks with a contemporary touch."
 His list of credits can be found below.
-Entertainment Weekly described Ward as a “boy wonder.”
+Entertainment Weekly described Ward as a "boy wonder."